MicrosoftTranslator/Local-Feature-Android/Readme.md

 For a complete list of Microsoft Translator language codes, refer to the [Translator Text API documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/languages).

-**Does the local feature use neural machine translation (NMT) or statistical machine translation (SMT?**
+**Does the local feature use neural machine translation (NMT) or statistical machine translation (SMT?)**

-The local feature uses NMT as a default.
+The local feature uses NMT by default.
 If NMT is not available for a particular language, the feature will use the SMT system.
 View supported NMT languages in the [Translator Text API documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/languages).

 ## Sample App